okay-lol/Touhou-Set-Helper/README.md

 # Welcome

-This is a program designed to help make keeping track of touhou set attempts a lot easier and more convenient.
+This is a program designed to help you keep track of Touhou spellcard rates during sets.
 No more having to tab into a google sheets page and check a box after each attempt.
 Just press 2 or 3 on your keyboard and this program will do the rest, even if you aren't tabbed in.

 ![Picture of program](https://cdn.discordapp.com/attachments/1132881701580845186/1265162213556224041/image.png?ex=66a081a1&is=669f3021&hm=f25ad67f7f5c598cff88205b9ce3098cb15050185761d4532751bdc207057767&)